netdata/netdata/docs/configuration-guide.md

 ##### Receive notifications using my preferred method

 You only need to configure `health_alarm_notify.conf`.
-To learn how to do it, read first [alarm notifications](../health/notifications/#netdata-alarm-notifications) and then open the submenu `Supported Notifications` under `Alarm notifications` in the documentation to find the specific page on your prefered notification method.
+To learn how to do it, read first [alarm notifications](../health/notifications/#netdata-alarm-notifications) and then open the submenu `Supported Notifications` under `Alarm notifications` in the documentation to find the specific page on your preferred notification method.

 ### Make security-related customizations